 Operators of industrial facilities should implement Best Management Practices (BMPs) on an ongoing basis wherever they would be effective at preventing pollutants from flowing with stormwater from their facility.
 Every facility should be evaluated to decide what works best, because stormwater pollution control practices take a number of forms, and may include a wide range of solutions.
 The bottom line is that it’s best to manage stormwater before it is discharged to a storm drain.

-NDEQ ISW Permit Information
+NDEE ISW Permit Information

 Frequently Asked Questions